-(1) ADS 309mad, AIDAR revisions of Competition and Publicizing of Personal Services Contracts (PSCs); and Class Justification and Approval (J&A) for Limited Competition for Overseas PSCs and Local Purchases Vehicles may also be purchased under the above authority on the condition that the purchase is made under a vehicle standardization plan (see ADS 534).
+(1) ADS 309mad, AIDAR revisions of Competition and Publicizing of Personal Services Contracts (PSCs); and Class Justification and Approval (J&A) for Limited Competition for Overseas PSCs and Local Purchases h.
+J&A Templates and J&A Posting Requirements

+Vehicles may also be purchased under the above authority on the condition that the purchase is made under a vehicle standardization plan (see ADS 534).
 A source or nationality waiver may also be necessary if a U.S. manufactured vehicle is purchased from a local dealer.